HashimAlHasani/React-Notes/README.md

   });
 }, [selected]);
 ```
-- We don't the pie chart to be on our website without having any crypto currencies selected so we add the if statement at the top of the `useEffect()` to check if the length of the selected array is 0, we would return without passing/setting any data.
+- We don't want the pie chart to be on our website without having any crypto currencies selected so we add the if statement at the top of the `useEffect()` to check if the length of the selected array is 0, we would return without passing/setting any data.
 - We then set the `labels` to equal to the name of the selected cryptocurrency by mapping over the selected array, and we also did the same for the `data`, we mapped over the selected array, and multiplied the amount of coins owned to the current price of the coin.

 # #########################################################################################